Le Saint-André

 The clearest reason to consider Le Saint-André is scheduling.
 Lunch is listed from 12–2 PM on Tuesday, Wednesday, Thursday, Friday, Saturday, while dinner is listed from 7:30–11 PM on Tuesday, Thursday, Friday.
 That gives it both midday and selected evening possibilities within the week.

-Because the verified information here does not establish a cuisine label, price tier, or tasting-menu format, avoid choosing it on those assumptions alone.
+Because cuisine style, price tier, tasting-menu format are not stated, avoid choosing it on those assumptions alone.
 If you want to compare options before deciding, La Bistronomie, Le Comptoir de Brice, La Cigogne, Le Moulin Neuf, Les Sources de Fontbelle are natural names to check alongside Le Saint-André.

 Who should choose it over the obvious alternatives

 Choose Le Saint-André when the confirmed hours and smart-casual dress code fit your plan.
-It is best approached as an Angoulême booking to verify directly, rather than as a restaurant defined here by awards, a named chef, a stated cuisine, or a confirmed price category.
+It works best as an Angoulême booking to check directly, rather than as a restaurant defined by awards, a named chef, a stated cuisine, or a confirmed price category.

 For first-timers comparing on certainty, cross-check current details with the restaurant before committing.
 Le Comptoir de Brice and La Bistronomie are useful alternatives to review when Le Saint-André's hours do not fit, while Les Sources de Fontbelle, La Cigogne, Le Moulin Neuf may also be worth comparing depending on your plans.